CommonAccord/Site-Org/Doc/HumanDynamics/DataSharing/Form_T01_V02.md

 1.sec={1.1.Sec} {1.2.Sec} {1.3.Sec}

-1.1.Sec=When used in this Agreement, the term “{Confidential_Data}” means confidential and proprietary data in the {Data_Set} disclosed by {P2.Handle} to {P1.Handle} in connection with the {Purpose} that {1.1.List}
+1.1.Sec=When used in this Agreement, the term "{Confidential_Data}" means confidential and proprietary data in the {Data_Set} disclosed by {P2.Handle} to {P1.Handle} in connection with the {Purpose} that {1.1.List}

 1.1.List=(i) {1.1.1.Sec} or (ii) {1.1.2.Sec}.

 1.1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status

-1.1.2.Sec=if disclosed orally or visually is identified by {P2.Handle} as confidential at the time of disclosure and is summarized to {P1.Handle}’s Primary Technical Contact by {P2.Handle} within 30 days following such disclosure
+1.1.2.Sec=if disclosed orally or visually is identified by {P2.Handle} as confidential at the time of disclosure and is summarized to {P1.Handle}'s Primary Technical Contact by {P2.Handle} within 30 days following such disclosure

 1.2.Sec=Notwithstanding the foregoing, in no event is data {Confidential_Data} if it {1.2.List}.

 1.2.List=(a) {1.2.1.Sec}; (b) {1.2.2.Sec}; (c) {1.2.3.Sec}; or (d) {1.2.4.Sec}

-1.2.1.Sec=was in {P1.Handle}’s possession before receipt from {P2.Handle}
+1.2.1.Sec=was in {P1.Handle}'s possession before receipt from {P2.Handle}

 1.2.2.Sec=is or becomes a matter of public knowledge through no fault of {P1.Handle}